Some facts about Sturgeon.

 ✴Most Sturgeon species are migratory fish and travel vast journeys to spawning grounds.

-✴Sturgeon skin is tough leather.
+✴Sturgeon skin is tough leather, often used for Boots.

 ✴Classed as a boneless fish, their skeleton is mainly cartilage.

 ✴ The sturgeons swim bladder or isinglass is used to clarify wine and beers.